-- Include specifications or requirements in the RFP.
+Include specifications or requirements in the RFP.
 It is essential the people selected for the RFP team have sufficient knowledge, expertise, and experience writing RFPs.
 When developing an RFP, the language should be clear and concise.
-The RFP team should: - Review and compare user requirements (collected in Pre-Planning and Project Planning Phases) in the SOW with the terms and conditions included in the RFP to ensure they are consistent - Use generic or nonproprietary language, when appropriate.
-This reduces the risk of a potential protest where it may be perceived the RFP is leaning toward a particular company or product - Be careful with the words "shall" and "should."
+The RFP team should:

+- Review and compare user requirements (collected in Pre-Planning and Project Planning phases) in the SOW with the terms and conditions included in the RFP to ensure they are consistent. - Build the list of functional requirements to support the solicitation.

+- Use generic or nonproprietary language, when appropriate.
+This reduces the risk of a potential protest where it may be perceived the RFP is leaning toward a particular company or product. - Be careful with the words "shall" and "should."
 The word "shall" is a binding term on the Contractor.
-The word "should" means something is recommended but not mandatory - Include definitions for any acronyms or technical and special terms used in the RFP - Avoid unclear or vague language by using simple language to minimize confusion
+The word "should" mean something is recommended but not mandatory. - Include definitions for any acronyms or technical and special terms used in the RFP. - Avoid unclear or vague language by using simple language to minimize confusion.